 5. Data Visualization

 Being able to tell a compelling story with data is crucial to getting your point across and keeping your audience engaged.
 If your findings can’t be easily and quickly identified, then you’re going to have a difficult time getting through to others.
 For this reason, data visualization can have a make-or-break effect when it comes to the impact of your data.
 Analysts use eye-catching, high-quality charts and graphs to present their findings in a clear and concise way.
 Tableau’s visualization software is considered an industry-standard analytics tool, and it is refreshingly user-friendly.

 Data visualization and presentation skills go hand-in-hand.
 But presenting doesn’t always come naturally to everyone, and that’s okay!
 Even seasoned presenters will feel their nerves get the best of them at times.
 As with anything else, start with practice—and then practice some more until you get into your groove.
 Forbes also has some helpful tricks on how to get comfortable presenting.

 Machine learning and predictive modeling are quickly becoming two of the hottest topics in the field of data science.
 While not every analyst works with machine learning, the tools and concepts are important to learn in order to get ahead in the field.
 You’ll need to have your statistical programming skills down first to advance in this area, however.
 An “out-of-the-box” tool like Orange can also help you start building machine learning models.

 Knowing which skills you’ll need to break into analytics and start working with data is key to advancing your data analytics career.
-Industries are buzzing about Big Data, and organizations are looking for hires with these high-demand, short-supply skills.
+Industries are buzzing about Big Data, and organizations are looking for hires with these in-demand, short-in-supply skills.
 Improving your data analytics knowledge today means more opportunity—and more money—for you in the future.